Woodlands Consumer Bankruptcy

 Are you drowning under credit card bills you can’t even pay the monthly interest on?
 Struggling to pay back a personal loan?
 Life creates all types of hardships—don’t let mounting debts be one of them.
-James R. Jones, Attorney at Law can help you explore personal bankruptcy in Montgomery County, TX.
+James R. Jones, Attorney at Law can help you explore personal bankruptcy in Woodlands, TX.

-We specialize in Chapter 7: Liquidation bankruptcy.
+We specialize in Chapter 7; liquidation bankruptcy.
 Our goal is to help you discharge as much unsecured debt as possible, so you can make a fresh financial start.

 The Means Test